AkiKurvinen/nextjs-storybook-mui-app-dir-template/README.md

+# Next.js 14 app directory with i18next, MUI & Storybook
+- Material UI (MUI)
+- Storybook
+- TypeScript
+- i18next locale routes
+- Export static site to subfolder

+*Based on:*
-# Next.js 13/1413/14 app directory feature in combination with i18next
+## Next.js 13/1413/14 app directory feature in combination with i18next

 This example shows a basic way to use [i18next](https://www.i18next.com) (and [react-i18next](https://react.i18next.com)) in a [Next.js 13](https://beta.nextjs.org/) app with the new app directory features.
 [next-i18next](https://next.i18next.com) is not needed anymore for this setup.